-The Disaster Preparedness Sales Tax Holiday which runs May 28-June 10 will give you a break on sales tax on some supplies like flashlights and lanterns less than $15, radios $50 or less, tarps less than $100 and batteries that are $50 or less.
+The Disaster Preparedness Sales Tax Holiday which runs May 28-June 10 will give you a break on sales tax on some supplies like flashlights and lanterns that are $40 or less, non-electric food coolers and portable power banks selling for $60 or less, tarps less than $100 and batteries that are $50 or less.
 Generators less than $1,000 also qualify for the sales tax break during the holiday.

 Freedom Week Sales Tax Holiday: July 1-July 7, 2022

 Next on the sales tax-relief pipeline is the Freedom Week Sales Tax Holiday which runs July 1-July 7.
-You’ll get a sales tax break on purchases of admission to music events, sporting events, cultural events, state park annual passes and fitness facilities.
+You’ll get a sales tax break on purchases of admission to music events, sporting events, cultural events, state park annual passes and fitness facilities for use in 2022.
 You’ll also get a break on certain outdoor–related supplies including:

 - Camping Supplies: First $200 of a tent and first $50 of sleeping bags, hammocks, camping stoves and camping chairs